russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "Think of times other people outdid you and you just assumed that they were smarter or more talented.
 Now consider the idea that they just used better strategies, taught themselves more, practiced harder, and worked their way through obstacles.
 You can do that too, if you want to."

 Clear agrees that having a positive environment is vital to forming fruitful habits.
-This approach might mean reaching out to friends, family, or even Internet platform users so they can accompany you on your self-motivation quest.
+This approach might involve reaching out to friends, family, or even users of online platforms so they can accompany you on your self-motivation journey.
 A solid support network can keep you accountable, making it easier to maintain healthy habits.
-They would ensure you put your mental health first.
+They would ensure that you prioritize your mental health.

 black logo